rabbikazmi/floatfolio/README.md

 html, css, javascript

 ## Easter egg
-After closing all the windows you can access to the easter egg!
+After closing all the windows you can get access to the easter egg!

 Have fun!

 ## Extra Info